Aristarchus, leader of LTP.

 Starting with these assumptions scientists conducted over fifty SETI projects.
 With high and low according political hazards, since 1960 they never had cancellation of these researches.

-If you own a computer you can even process yourself raw data from SETI@home project (now supported by BOINC) and send back your results to Berkeley University and SETI community.
-Over 5 millions amateurs are today involved in this quest, whom 600,000 are participating actively.
+If you owned a computer you could even process yourself raw data from SETI@home project (supported by BOINC since 2006) and send back your results to Berkeley University and SETI community.
+Over 600000 users were actively involved in this quest.

 BOINC